 The year was 1951 and it was Pontiac’s Silver Anniversary.
 However, despite the big occasion their cars were given just a minor revamp.

-It was also the year that Pontiac produced their four-millionth car.
+It was also the year that Pontiac produced their four-millionth car (an eight cylinder hardtop).

 The Deluxe Convertible was the most expensive car in Pontiac’s Chieftain lineup for 1951.